acmucsd/hackathon-portal/server/README.md

 ## Setup

 1. Copy `.env.example` to `.env` and fill in the values
-   1. If you are on ACM @ UCSD Dev Team, fields are available in our google drive for step 1 and 2
 2. Add Firebase Admin credentials to a file named `firebaseServiceAccountKey.json`, at the same level as the `.env` file.
 3. Start up Docker Desktop
 4. Spin up Postgres: